A Comparison of Categories of Nori Motivic Sheaves: The comparison theorem

-are fully faithful, with essential image stable under subquotients. \end{lem} \begin{proof} For sake of simplicity, we write down the proof in the setting of local systems; as the reader can easily check, the argument carries over to the motivic and equivariant settings.
+\begin{proof} For sake of simplicity, we write down the proof in the setting of local systems; as the reader can easily check, the argument carries over to the motivic and equivariant settings.

 Let us start by proving fully faithfulness.
-For this, we are allowed to replace $U$ by some smaller dense open subset $U'$: indeed, fully faithfulness with respect to the inclusions $U' \subset X$ and $U' \subset U$ implies fully faithfulness with respect to the original inclusion $U \subset X$.
+For this, we are allowed to replace $U$ by some smaller dense open subset $U'$.
 Hence, up to replacing $U$ by some dense affine open subset, we may assume $U$ affine, in which case $j$ is an affine open immersion.
 This allows us to use the adjunctions

 as well as the intermediate extension functor